 Supervisions: Worked Solutions to 2018 Past Papers

-Here are numerical answers, hints, some heavier hints that only appear when the text is highlighted, and selected images and videos of worked solutions to the 2018 past papers in IA NST Maths and IB Physics B. Do let me know if you think you've found any errors!
+Here are numerical answers, hints, some heavier hints that only appear when the text is highlighted, and selected images and videos of worked solutions to the 2018 past papers in IA NST Maths.
+Do let me know if you think you've found any errors!
 (I'd afraid there will probably be one or two.)

 Note that where there are video clips, they don't have everything written that you'd write in an answer---I've made use of the fact that I can say things as well to avoid writing everything!
 You'd need to include more words, and intermediate steps in some cases, in an exam.